 ROTC Scholarships: High school juniors and seniors can apply for the U.S. Army ROTC Four-Year College Scholarship, which includes full tuition and fees, \$1,200 annually for books, and a monthly stipend for contracted cadets.
 Additionally, Presbyterian College pays room and board for these scholarship recipients.
 Candidates must submit an admissions application by November 30.
 Current PC students may also apply for ROTC scholarships.
-Visit the Military Science Department for details, or contact CPT Michael Fritz at 864.833.8492 or mjfritz@presby.edu funds.
-These scholarships, established by alumni, churches, foundations, corporations, parents, and friends of the College, often carry the name of the donor or the name of someone whom the donor wishes to honor.
+Visit the Military Science Department for details.